 Vegr yfir fjor.
 Honor above life.

 This was a tough one to rate.
 The action scenes were thrilling and intense and I do love a good romance.
 But the crying.
 There was just so. much. crying.
-I went with three stars because I really couldn’t put it down, but don’t expect a lot of complexity going into this.
+I went with three stars because I really couldn’t put it down, but don’t expect a lot of complexity going into Sky in the Deep.